lilliputten/sankey-graph-app/README.md

 python start-app.py --dev --data-set-folder sweet-corn
 ```

-In tghis case data will be taken and written from/to respective subfolders in `public/` folder.
+In this case data will be taken and written from/to respective subfolders in `public/` folder.

 Available script command line options could be obtained with `--help` parameter: